Hacienda La Puente Unified School District

 The Hacienda La Puente Unified School District (HLPUSD) is a school district located in Southern California.
 It is the largest school district in the east San Gabriel Valley in terms of student population, serving 20,000 students from the unincorporated community of Hacienda Heights, portions of the cities of Industry, La Puente and West Covina and portions of the unincorporated communities of Avocado Heights, Valinda and West Puente Valley.
-The district's headquarters are located in the city of Industry.
+The district's headquarters are located in the City Of Industry.

+The school year begins in early August and ends in May, the week before the Memorial Day holiday.